-This trail links with the Great Taste Trail at Wakefield to form a continuous touring route between Nelson Lakes National Park and Nelson city.
-Near the Nelson Lakes end, it's also just a short distance to reach the Rainbow Road Heartland Ride.
+This trail links with the Great Taste Trail at Wakefield to form a continuous touring route between Nelson Lakes National Park and Nelson City.
+Near the Nelson Lakes end, it's also just a short distance to reach the Rainbow Trail Heartland Ride.

-Stock Road becomes Kerr Hill Road, which climbs gently at first and then quite steeply to the summit of Kerr Hill (632m).
+The Connector Ride follows Valley Road for 9km before turning right into Kerr Hill Road, which climbs gently at first and then quite steeply to the summit of Kerr Hill (632m).
 This is the biggest climb of the ride from which you will enjoy views extending west to Kahurangi National Park and south to Nelson Lakes National Park.
-It's then a short downhill to Korere–Tophouse Road, only 18km to St Arnaud.
+It's then a short downhill before veering left along Korere–Tophouse Road.
+You are now only 18km from St Arnaud.

 Approximately 7–8km before St Arnaud, a detour is recommended to visit the Tophouse Historic Hotel.
 Built in the late 1880s, its two-feet-thick walls are made of solid mud or cob, a mixture of horsehair, cow manure and straw mixed with water and clay.
 Its strategic location between the Wairau, Motueka and Buller Valleys was a meeting point for drovers taking sheep through to the Canterbury Plains.
 The hotel is about 700m from Korere–Tophouse Road and is well signposted.

 From Tophouse, if you’re planning to ride the Rainbow Trail and don’t need to stop for supplies in St Arnaud, continue up the gravel road to connect with SH63.
-Turn left and the start of the Rainbow Trail is just 700m down the road.
+Turn left onto SH3 and then right onto Rainbow Road just 700m down the road.

 If you’re heading to St Arnaud, continue along Korere–Tophouse Road to SH63, turning right to coast down to St Arnaud for a well-deserved coffee and a refreshing swim in Lake Rotoiti.